Lafayette Square Mall: History

-This mall was built by Edward J. DeBartolo Sr., and opened in April 1968 at 38th Street and Lafayette Road in Pike Township, just 2 mi north of the Indianapolis Motor Speedway.
+This mall was built by Edward J. DeBartolo Sr., and opened on August 1, 1968, as the Indiana's largest shopping mall.
+The mall was located at 38th Street and Lafayette Road in Pike Township, just 2 mi north of the Indianapolis Motor Speedway.
 It was the first enclosed shopping mall in greater Indianapolis.

 Upon completion, Lafayette Square featured 90 inline tenants, a single-screen General Cinema movie theatre, and over 1 million square feet of retail space located on an 80 acre site.
 Originally, there were five anchor stores built: JCPenney in the south end, Sears on the north end, G.C.
 Murphy in the north wing near Sears, a Kroger grocery store in the south wing near Penney's, and William H. Block at center court (opened in 1969).

 An expansion in 1974 saw a sixth department store added near Sears.
-This wing added Ohio-based Lazarus as well as about eight new stores including Radio Shack.
+This wing added Ohio-based Lazarus that opened on August 8, 1974, as well as about eight new stores including Radio Shack.
 In 1975, the Kroger store connected to the mall was demolished to make way for another expansion that included its replacement, Indianapolis-based L. S. Ayres, on the south end near JCPenney.

 The success at Lafayette Square prompted DeBartolo to plan two additional malls on opposite sides of town.
 Ground was broken on the northeast side of Indianapolis for what was to become Castleton Square, which opened in 1972.
 Washington Square Mall, on the east side of Indianapolis, opened in 1974.

+Former L.S.
+Ayres/Macy's Store.
+Closed 2009.

 Around 1987, Lazarus bought William H. Block and the Block store was converted to a Lazarus while the original Lazarus became Montgomery Ward.
 In 1993, the G.C.
 Murphy five-and-dime closed.

 Facing competition from new malls such as Circle Centre (opened in 1995), the mall needed a remodel.
 DeBartolo's company had merged with Circle Centre's operator, the locally based Simon Property Group, and they remodeled the aging mall in 1998, adding a racetrack-themed food court in the former G.C.
 Murphy.
 Montgomery Ward liquidated in whole in 2001, with Burlington Coat Factory taking over the first floor of that store.

 Lazarus closed in 2002, and the space was converted into a temporary home for New Life Worship center.